 What can we do with the cremated remains?

-Cremation offers some greater flexibility in what you can do with the cremated remains once you have them returned.
+Cremation offers greater flexibility in what you can do with the cremated remains once you have returned.
 You can, of course, inter them in a grave plot or niche.
 However, you can choose to store them in an urn at home or scatter the cremated remains.
-There are also options such as having cremation artifacts made from cremated remains such as cremation diamonds, glass jewelry, bird baths and paintings.
+There are also options such as having cremation artifacts made from cremated remains such as cremation diamonds, glass jewelry, bird baths, and paintings.

-Preplanning an affordable cremation service
+Preplanning an affordable cremation service in OCala

 The deceased had no life insurance – is there any help with cremation costs?

 The support for indigent burials differs so much by state and county.
-Some counties do offer some financial assistance to low-income families, whereas in other counties only county indigent dispositions are conducted.
-To find out what may be available you should contact Marion County Social Services Department at:
+Some counties do offer some financial assistance to low-income families, whereas in other counties, only county indigent dispositions are conducted.
+To find out what may be available, you should contact Marion County Social Services Department at:

 1801 Southeast 32nd Avenue, Ocala, Florida, 34470 Phone: (352) 629-0137